Local acyclicity in $p$-adic cohomology: Partially overconvergent cohomology

 \section{Partially overconvergent cohomology}

 Theorem \ref{theo: main dagger} is a statement concerning relative Monsky--Washnitzer cohomology, and as such only applies when the base variety $S$ is smooth and affine.
-In order to be able to deduce a statement for arbitrary bases $S$, we will need to `complete along the base' $A$ and prove a similar result for partially (vertically) overconvergent cohomology.
-We will consider the general setup as in \ref{sec: bgs}.
-Thus $f:U\rightarrow S$ is a good curve over a smooth, affine, connected base, and $A\rightarrow B$ is a map of MW-type $K$-dagger algebras lifting $f$, coming from a morphism of frames
+In order to be able to deduce a statement for any base $S$ which is separated and of finite type over $k$ (and indeed, for more general curves than allowed by Setup \ref{setup: main}), we will need to `complete along the base' $A$ and prove a similar result for partially (vertically) overconvergent cohomology.
+We will again consider Setup \ref{setup: main}, thus (in particular) we have a morphism of MW-type frames

-as in Lemma \ref{lemma: MW curve}.
-We will let $M$ be a $\nabla$-module over $B$, obtained as the realisation of an overconvergent isocrystal on $U/K$.
+enclosing an affine curve $f:U\rightarrow S$, with induced morphism $A\rightarrow B$ of $K$-dagger algebras as in \S\ref{sec: gnalk}.
+We let $M$ be a $\nabla$-module on $B$ obtained as the realisation of an overconvergent isocrystal $E$ on $U/K$.
 Write